Research Areas

 Mechanisms of multicellular development

-Structure, function and activity of the genome
+Analysis of the structure, function and activity of the genome

 Metabolic Networking